 Additionally, more support is needed to ensure safety protocols are being followed and adjusted: eg. using and disposing of PPE, conducting first aid safely, adjusting sick leave capabilities, and implementing proper contact tracing protocols to prevent COVID-19 transmission.

 Virtual learning and engagement

 - Programs see better engagement with kids when the virtual programming is interactive, well-attended and is run by a group or leader they have a rapport with.
 Connectivity, bandwidth, internet speed and not having proper devices are barriers for organizations to implement strong and beneficial virtual programming.

-Many kids are also tired of needing to connect via a screen, and are not interested in participating in virtual programs.
+Many kids are also tired of needing to connect via a screen.

 - Kids have been and still are socially isolated and the connections built virtually are not as impactful as in-person connections.
 Programs are currently seeing tearful outbursts and low moods, changes in self-esteem, kids becoming withdrawn, lack of engagement, less energy, disruptive behaviours, and anger.

 With all these findings, OCYI has started implementing training and communications tools for frontline programs, sharing best practices and resources, and bringing program leads together to keep their connections to youth strong and flexible.